The Raid That Changed Everything — Modern Paraphrase | fresh.bible

 "Do whatever's in your heart.
 Go for it.
 I'm with you — heart and soul."

-That line from Jonathan is one of the most -packed statements in the entire Old Testament.
+That line from Jonathan is worth reading twice.
 He didn't say "God will definitely do this."
 He said "maybe He will — and either way, numbers don't limit Him."
 That's not reckless optimism.
 That's someone who genuinely trusts that God's power isn't determined by the size of your army, your budget, or your platform.
 Two people fully committed can accomplish more than six hundred people sitting under a tree.

 So they stepped out into the open.
 And the spotted them immediately.
 Their reaction was mocking: